 The trapnet fishery includes a variety of trap types for herring, salmon, whitefish, eel, and other freshwater species.
 Fisheries are conducted near the coast and inside archipelagos.
 The trap fishery for herring operates primarily during the spawning season in spring and early summer.
 Trapnets are used to target salmon on their spawning migration.
-In the northern and central Baltic Sea most trapnets and fykenets are equipped with seal exclusion devices.
+In the northern and central Baltic Sea, most trapnets and fykenets are equipped with seal exclusion devices.

-Recreational fisheries
+Recreational

-Recreational fisheries take place in all parts of the Baltic Sea, using a variety of gears including rod and line, longline, gillnets, traps, and spear-fishing.
+Recreational fisheries take place in all parts of the Baltic Sea, using a variety of gears including rod and line, longline, gillnets, traps, and spearfishing.
 Recreational fisheries catch the same species as the commercial fisheries but also several other species.
 For most of the stocks, recreational catches are neither evaluated nor included in the stock assessments.
-However, for the salmon and western Baltic cod stocks, recreational catches are significant and are included in the ICES assessments of the stocks.
-Very few countries have assessed the numbers of recreational fishers.
+However, for the salmon and western Baltic cod stocks, recreational catches are significant and are included in ICES assessments of the stocks.